-Individual Project In Health Infor/Info Mgmt (3) Individual project in a specific area of Health Informatics & Information Management.
+Individual Project in Health Infor/Info Mgmt (3) Individual project in a specific area of Health Information of the Project Information of the Inf

+Informatics & Information Management.
 By arrangement with instructor.
 Prerequisite: HIIM advisor permission, based on evaluation of student's educational and work experience.